wp-plugins/content-table/readme.txt

 == Changelog ==

+= 1.4.7 =
+* NEW: List of excluded class ! you may exclude some header by indicating their class
+* NEW: remove existing id of the header and keep the other parameters such as style or class

 = 1.4.6 =
 * NEW: The HTML will be stripped whne computing the toc
 * NEW: Various enhancements